microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/secure_boot_and_secure_firmware_upgrade_over_canfd/README.md

     e.
 Flexible Data Rate: 2Mbits/s
     f.
 Message Format: Standard
     g.
 Host to Device ID: 0xA1
     h.
-Device to Host ID: 0xA2
+Device to Host ID: 0xA2<br>
 ![CAN Settings](./images/UBHA_CAN_Settings.png)
 6. Press the "Read Device Settings" button
     a.
 The Application start address and Application end address fields should have updated.
-If it did not or if you get a communication error, please go back to the “Programming the Bootloader” stage to make sure the bootloader was programmed correctly
+If it did not or if you get a communication error, please go back to the “Programming the Bootloader” stage to make sure the bootloader was programmed correctly<br>
 ![Read Device Settings](./images/UBHA_Read_Device_Settings.png)
 7. Load the application hex file by selecting “File->Open/Load File (*.hex)”
     a.
-Select the file generated in the previous section: app.X/dist/default/production/app.X.production.hex
+Select the file generated in the previous section: app.X/dist/default/production/app.X.production.hex<br>
 ![Open Hex File](./images/UBHA_Open_Hex.png)
-8. Check the "Enable Self Verification After Program" checkbox
+8. Check the "Enable Self Verification After Program" checkbox<br>
 ![Enable Verification](./images/UBHA_Enable_Verification.png)
 9. Press “Program Device”.
 The application should program erase, program and perform a self verify using the TA100 for an ECDSA verify then read back verify correctly.
 Note: The reset response may not be fully transmitted before reset which may result in the reset response failing.
 The reset most likely did occur and the error can be safely ignored.
     a.
-After a few seconds, LED11 should be blinking
+After a few seconds, LED11 should be blinking<br>
 ![Program Device](./images/UBHA_Program.png)

 ## Trademarks